 When is Onam in 2018, 2019, and 2020?

-Onam is celebrated in the beginning of the month of Chingam, the first month of the solar Malayalam calendar (Kollavarsham).
+Onam is celebrated at the beginning of the month of Chingam, the first month of the solar Malayalam calendar (Kollavarsham).
 It falls in August or September each year.
 There are four main days of Onam.
 The most important day of Onam (known as Thiru Onam or Thiruvonam, meaning "Sacred Onam Day") is the second day.

 - In 2018, Thiru Onam is on August 25.